 All these activities have been supported by a metrological approach to derive the uncertainty tree diagram, allowing the computation of uncertainty for each class of the complexity level classification.

-In conclusion, this document is a comprehensive work that will serve as a foundation to operationally produce Fiducial Reference Measurements to support the validation activities and foster the exploitation of the Sentinel-3 SAR altimeter Land data products over inland waters.
+In conclusion, this document is a comprehensive work that serves as a foundation to operationally produce Fiducial Reference Measurements in St3TART-FO.